blackfist/tutorial_elixir_plug_ecto/README.md

 # Deploying to Heroku

+## Set listen port at runtime

 There are a few other tweaks we need to make to run this on Heroku.
 Right now our web service is always going to run on port 4000.
 Heroku wont let you just connect to whatever port you feel like, though, it will tell your app what port it can use.
 So let's configure our web server to get its port information from an environment variable.
-Do you remember what file we go to for configuration settings? `/config/config.exs`.
+Do you remember what file we go to for configuration settings? `config/config.exs`.
 Add this line to your configuration.

 `config :utility, web_port: String.to_integer(System.get_env("PORT") || "4000")`